South Central Research Station

 The station is located in South Central Oklahoma in the Reddish Prairies resource area with primary commodities being hay production, cattle and wheat.

-Alfalfa and hay production, cotton, small grains, grain sorghum, Bermuda and switch grass, corn, soil fertility, weed science, and entomology.
-Studies include variety trials, culture techniques, tillage, Biosystems and Agricultural Engineering studies, and IPM (Integrated Pest Management).
+Alfalfa and hay production, small grains, grain sorghum, Bermudagrass, and corn are the commodities being grown for research in areas of soil fertility, weed science, and entomology.
+Studies include variety trials, cultural techniques, IPM (Integrated Pest Management) tests, and environmental impact studies.

 Size and Location